ADVERTISEMENT

 Although SFMCompile is among the most well-known tools to compile assets for SFM however, there are other tools available.
 There are many other tools that animators can use, including:

-- Crowbar :Crowbar is a popular tool utilized to build and decompile models using SFM (Source Filmmaker).
-The tools allow users to convert SDM files to MDL format and extract models from the existing Source Engine games.
+• Crowbar :Crowbar is a popular tool utilized to build and decompile models using SFM (Source Filmmaker).
+The tools allow users to convert SMD files to MDL format and extract models from the existing Source Engine games.
 Crowbar offers users a simple interface and makes it easier to complete the compilation process.
 Crowbar is an indispensable tool for every SFM user.

 Both tools have similar features to SFM Compile.
 However, they offer different processes and compatibilities.